Providence DUI Lawyer

 Protecting your rights is of utmost importance to us, and we are prepared to go the distance in the pursuit of a reduction or dismissal of your charges.

-Contact the Law Office of Jason Knight today to schedule a FREE consultation with our DUI lawyer in Providence!
+Contact the Law Office of Jason Knight online or call (401) 354-2255 today to schedule a FREE consultation with our Providence DUI lawyer!

 Unreliability of Field Sobriety Tests